 Examples

+In the examples in this chapter, the command values CREATE, COPY, DELETE, MODIFY, and RENAME are in bold only to make reading the examples in the document easier.

 Add Attributes to a File

-This command adds four attributes to the file SVM01_ter_ grav_dev.h5.
-First two are unsigned short (2 bytes) attributes.
+The command below adds four attributes to the file SVM01_ter_ grav_dev.h5.
+The first two are unsigned short (2 bytes) attributes.
 The third one is a string type attribute.
 The last one is a floating point attribute.
 Note that the backslash indicates a line continuation for the Unix shell.
 This is needed by some Unix shells such as C shell.

 $ h5edit -c " \